 All crops are engaged in a battle of attrition with fungal parasites, insect predators and plant competitors, among other pests.
 Human intervention to help the crops prevail, using pesticides, genetic modification or by changing agronomic practices, is the main determinant of how much of the crop is lost.
-However, it is possible that carbon dioxide enrichment can improve the capacity of plants to resist pests.
-Insects do not grow faster in higher concentrations of carbon dioxide, and while some experiments show that carbon dioxide enrichment reduces crop resistance to pathogens, others show that it can help crops resist such enemies.
-For example, in one experiment doubling carbon dioxide levels in the air fully compensated for any growth reduction caused by a fungal pathogen in tomatoes.
-In another study, the parasitic weed Striga hermonthica, which devastates many crops in sub-Saharan Africa, was shown to do only half as much damage to rice yields when carbon dioxide concentrations are doubled.
+However, it is possible that carbon dioxide enrichment can improve the capacity of plants to resist pests.35 Insects do not grow faster in higher concentrations of carbon dioxide, and while some experiments show that carbon dioxide enrichment reduces crop resistance to pathogens,36 others show that it can help crops resist such enemies.
+For example, in one experiment doubling carbon dioxide levels in the air fully compensated for any growth reduction caused by a fungal pathogen in tomatoes.37 In another study, the parasitic weed Striga hermonthica, which devastates many crops in sub-Saharan Africa, was shown to do only half as much damage to rice yields when carbon dioxide concentrations are doubled.38

-In another study, higher carbon dioxide levels were found to enhance the production of phenolic compounds in rice and, since these are known to inhibit the growth of the most noxious weeds in rice fields, the authors conclude that the rise in the air's carbon dioxide concentration may well 'increase plant resistance to specific weeds, pests and pathogens'.
+In another study, higher carbon dioxide levels were found to enhance the production of phenolic compounds in rice and, since these are known to inhibit the growth of the most noxious weeds in rice fields, the authors conclude that the rise in the air's carbon dioxide concentration may well 'increase plant resistance to specific weeds, pests and pathogens'.39

 Moreover, many crops are C3 plants and many weeds are C4 plants, which respond less to carbon dioxide enrichment.
 Thus as carbon dioxide levels rise, C3 crops may enhance their growth rates more than C4 weeds do.
 A Chinese experiment tested this idea by enriching carbon dioxide levels over plots of rice to almost twice the ambient level.
-This enhanced the ear weight of the rice by 37.6% while reducing the growth of a common weed, barnyard grass, by 47.9%, because the faster-growing rice shaded the weeds.
-Figure 1 illustrates the differing responses to elevated carbon dioxide concentrations of rice, a C3 plant, and the green foxtail Setaria viridis, a grass sometimes proposed as a genetic model system to study C4 photosynthesis.
-It is worth noting that the vast majority of plants are C3, perhaps because higher carbon dioxide levels are more the norm in Earth's history.
+This enhanced the ear weight of the rice by 37.6% while reducing the growth of a common weed, barnyard grass, by 47.9%, because the faster-growing rice shaded the weeds.40 Figure 1 illustrates the differing responses to elevated carbon dioxide concentrations of rice, a C3 plant, and the green foxtail Setaria viridis, a grass sometimes proposed as a genetic model system to study C4 photosynthesis.^{41,42} It is worth noting that the vast majority of plants are C3, perhaps because higher carbon dioxide levels are more the norm in Earth's history.

-Contribution of carbon dioxide to increases in biological productivity in unmanaged ecosystems

-As early as 1985, Bacastow and colleagues detected a steady increase in the amplitude of seasonal variation in the carbon dioxide levels in the northern hemisphere, and deduced that it implied an increase in summer vegetation.
+Contribution of carbon dioxide to increases in biological productivity in unmanaged ecosystems and deduced that it implied an increase in summer vegetation.
 This was the first hint of global greening, a phenomenon now established by satellite observations.
-More recent aircraft-based observations of carbon dioxide above the north Pacific and the Arctic Ocean indicate that between 1958-61 and 2009-11 the seasonal amplitude at altitudes of 3-6 km increased by 25% for the northern hemisphere from 10°N to
+More recent aircraft-based observations of carbon dioxide above the north Pacific and the Arctic Ocean indicate that between 1958-61 and 2009-11 the seasonal amplitude at altitudes of 3-6 km increased by 25% for the northern hemisphere from 10°N to 45°N, and 50% from 45°N to 90°N.44 Satellite observations confirm that the increase in greenness of the globe is not confined to managed ecosystems (such as croplands), but is happening in unmanaged and lightly managed ecosystems too.
+Trend analysis of global greenness using satellite data indicates that from 1982 to 2011 - a period during which atmospheric carbon dioxide concentration increased by 15% - 31% of the global vegetated area became greener while 3% became less green (see Figure 2).45